balunist/mbp_docs2/source/options/arrange.rst

 **Arrange using True Shapes of components (Plus version only)**
     Component bodies are arranged using Fusion 360's native arrange functionality to perform true nesting of components on boards.
-This option provides full rotation and part-on-part for the best possible material utilization.
+This option provides full rotation and  for the best possible material utilization.

     .. note::